Dand1cusDanc1fer/dand1cusdanc1fer/README.md

 - Dandy from Dandy's World
 - Black forest cookie from Cookie Run : Kingdom
 - Shadow milk cookie from Cookie Run : Kingdom
 - Sayori from Doki doki literature club!
+- Pure Vanilla Cookie from Cookie Run : Kingdom

 ,, im a painter ! i dont like getting said ;; " its not realistic!! " " its bad eww.. " ,,, etc. so shortly i dont or take rude things u say to me and my art !!